UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Can I reallocate storage across instances?

 Persistent block storage volumes can be detached from one instance then attached to another (except those being used as OS boot volumes).
-It is not possible for a volume to be attached to multiple instances simulutaneously.
+It is not possible for a volume to be attached to multiple instances simultaneously.

 You can allocate additional persistent block storage via the self-service dashboard or API, which will be charged on a per-GiB basis.